d4rkeagle65/eagles-chatbot/README.md

 - !cbmu Command for Displaying Missing Users with Songs in Queue
 - Historical database for viewing with option to add a song back to the queue
 - !songmsg Parse and note update
-- !cbskip command to skip number of songs on top of queue
-- Added capability to !queue command for removing songs that have been at the top for a while and not played (possible workaround for streamer skipping song)